 401-709-5923

-By submitting an entry from, you are acknowledging that you are exhibiting your work at your own risk, and releasing RISD, and their employees, from any and all liability for my work.
+By submitting an entry from, you are acknowledging that you are exhibiting your work at your own risk, and releasing RISD, and their employees, from any and all liability for your work.
 In addition, you are granting permission for any images, video, or other digital forms of the submitted work to be used for publicity, promotion or any other purposes deemed desirable by the Fleet Library at RISD.
 This includes, but is not limited to, use within the library or RISD, library websites, and social networking websites.
 You also understand that if your entry is selected, it will be included in the Library’s Collection and will not be returned.